 Craig Jackson and Barrett-Jackson Auction Company are well known in the car collector hobby.
 Today we will take a look at Craig’s biography and history of the company.

 As Chairman and CEO of the Barrett-Jackson Auction Company, Craig Jackson has earned a reputation as one of the worlds most respected collector car and restoration experts.
 Just like with any business or entrepreneur, reputation is everything and many survive on word of mouth alone.
 This is why services like RepCheckup are so successful as they let you monitor reviews that are being written about your firm, and therefore manage the potential damage they could cause.
+If any damage does occur to a reputation and it is unjust, then businesses such as this one can use the services of a California defamation lawyer, or others if they are in a separate area, to make sure this matter is dealt with.
 Growing up in the family business gave Craig the opportunity to develop the expertise that has helped propel Barrett-Jacksons evolution into the worlds leading collector car auction and automotive lifestyle event.

 During his tenure, Jackson has taken the original Barrett-Jackson Collector Car Auction in Scottsdale to other popular destinations across the United States.
 He is responsible for managing all aspects of Barrett-Jackson Auction Companys multi-media empire that serves the collector car industry.